wmitchell-cambria/react-wood-duck/README.md

 ## Contributing

-Contribution and Integration of this pattern library by digital services results in reducing coding efforts for all developers.
+Contribution and Integration of this pattern library by digital services results in reduced coding efforts for all developers.
 You can contribute by adding new components and by modifying existing components and styles.
+Once ready for review, please submit a pull request to the Lead Developers and DevOps product manager.

 ### Add and Modify the Components